Trump says he is taking hydroxychloroquine despite FDA warning

 The president, a well-known germaphobe, has nonetheless refused to wear a protective mask in the West Wing.
 The disclosure came as Moderna Inc reported progress in a potential vaccine for the virus.
 The only drug that has emerged so far as a potential treatment is Gilead Sciences Inc's remdesivir.

-Fox News Channel, immediately after Trump's remarks, interviewed Dr. Bob Lahita, a professor of medicine at Rutgers University, who cautioned people not to take hydroxychloroquine.
+Fox News Channel, immediately after Trump's remarks, interviewed Dr. Bob Lahita, chairman of medicine at St. Joseph University Hospital, who cautioned people not to take hydroxychloroquine.
 "There's no effect that we have seen and we have treated multiple patients with it," he said.

 Trump said he also took a single dose of azithromycin, an antibiotic which is meant prevent infection.
 In conjunction with hydroxychloroquine, Trump said he was taking zinc.
 “All I can tell you is so far I seem to be OK,” Trump said.